Jan Měšťák

-Assoc.
-Prof. Jan Měšťák, M.D., Ph.D. (* August 26, 1944, Prague) is a Czech physician specializing in plastic surgery, university lecturer, head of the Department of Plastic Surgery at the First Faculty of Medicine of Charles University and University Hospital Bulovka in Prague and its founder.
+Jan Měšťák(born August 26, 1944) is a Czech physician specializing in plastic surgery, university lecturer, head of the Department of Plastic Surgery at the First Faculty of Medicine of Charles University and University Hospital Bulovka in Prague and its founder.

 He also acts as the head of the Department of Plastic Surgery at the Institute for Postgraduate Medical Education, head of the Center for Complex Surgical Treatment for Women with Breast Cancer at the University Hospital Bulovka and the Head Physician at the private clinic Esthé in Prague.

-Professional career
+Career

-Assoc.
-Prof. Měšťák is a graduate of the Faculty of Medicine at Charles University in Prague.
+Měšťák is a graduate of the Faculty of Medicine at Charles University in Prague.
 He received his postgraduate specialization in general surgery and then worked at the Clinic of Plastic Surgery of the Third Faculty of Medicine of Charles University in Prague for more than 20 years, where, after postgraduate specialization, he was awarded a degree of associate professor.
 In his research activity, he has focused primarily on the issue of craniofacial clefts.
 As an author or co-author, he was involved in more than hundred of professional works.
 With his contribution, several monographs in the field of plastic surgery and aesthetic surgery arose and he participated in creation of educational texts for medical faculties and several research projects of the Ministry of Health of the Czech Republic.
 For many years, he has been working as the secretary of the Main Problem Committee of Plastic Surgery of the Ministry of Health of the CR, responsible for science and research.